shunichironomura/iac-typst-template/README.md

 ## Notable differences from the official template

 - The first line of the first paragraph is not indented.
 This is due to [a known limitation of the Typst](https://github.com/typst/typst/issues/311).
+- The citation style is not exactly the same as the official template.
+This could be fixed by manually preparing a CSL file, but it is "good enough."